LArSoft/larsoft.github.io/wiki/Create_Tags_for_a_LArSoft_Release_Build.md

         git push origin master
         git push --tags

-Copy the build files to SciSoft(#Copy-the-build-files-to-SciSoft)
+Copy the build files to SciSoft
 --------------------------------------------------------------------

 -   Make a new build with all changes.